alanng10/class-lang/Docue/Article/Compute/a.md

 Compute has 32 vars.
 Var is 64 bits int.

+Compute operate code is 4 bytes.
+The first byte is operate kind index.

 Compute operates that input var and output var, use var index to specify the var.
 The var index value is 0 to 31.
 The var index takes up 1 byte in compute operate code data.